Amalaga19/Capstone/README.md

 4. Use your phone or another device and attempt to connect to your Raspberry Pi’s network.
 If the connection is successful, this second device should be able to access the internet.

 ## Programming the OLED display
 This project used an SSD1306 OLED display.
-Adafruit provides this [guide](cdn-learn.adafruit.com/downloads/pdf/monochrome-oled-breakouts.pdf) to set up OLED displays which includes how to connect the different types of displays available in the market to the board.
+Adafruit provides this [guide](cdn-learn.adafruit.com/downloads/pdf/monochrome-oled-breakouts.pdf) to set up OLED displays which includes how to connect the different types of displays available in the market to the board and example code to run it.
+These instructions are based on the guide.
 NOTE: The case model is designed for a 0.96" 128x64 OLED display and using other models of a different size will require modifying the case model.

 1. Connect the female-to-female jumper cables according to Adafruit’s instructions.
 2. Connect your computer to the Raspberry Pi by opening a powershell window and repeating steps 7 and 8 of the setup instructions or open a command prompt from the Raspberry Pi if it is connected to a screen and has a keyboard and mouse.